 - Some patients prefer the flexibility of altering the appearance of their breasts.
 There is a strategy of selecting an implant size that patients think they can live with long term that allows freedom of movement and exercise.
 The push up bra simply offers the choice of looking really enhanced, for that special occasion or anytime the appearance of larger breasts is desired.

 It is a commonly held myth that you should always go larger than you would think when considering a breast augmentation.
-Although this is true for certain patients, if you go too large, issues can arise that could lead to disappointment and frustration.
+This may be true for certain patients.
+But if you go too large, issues can arise that lead to disappointment and frustration.
 For instance, it could be problematic if your breasts “get in your way,” if they keep you from exercising freely, or if you simply can’t look a reasonable size in your daily life.
 Take a look at my breast augmentation before and after photos to get an idea of the results other patients have obtained with various breast implant sizes.

 Using a push up bra could be an ideal way to have your cake and eat it too.
-You can choose a size that looks fantastic, but is manageable, and you can use a push up bra for that extra “oomph” when you want it.
+You can choose a size that looks fantastic but remains manageable.
+Then you can use a push up bra for that extra “oomph” when you want it.

-It is well known that the larger the implant, the greater the risk of complications, such as implant displacement and rippling among others.
-If you choose an implant that actually fits your chest and your breast anatomy, you will likely enjoy a long life with beautiful breasts when naked!
-I have seen many patients who appear to have shapely breasts when dressed only to find that they are not particularly attractive when unclothed because their size caused issues that can be hidden with clothing.
+It is well known that the larger the implant, the greater the risk of complications, including implant displacement and rippling.
+If you choose an implant that actually fits your chest and your breast anatomy, your breasts will continue to look beautiful when naked.
+I have seen many patients who appear to have shapely breasts when dressed, but they are disappointed when unclothed.
+Their choice of size caused issues that can be hidden with clothing but not without.

 Wearing a push up bra after a breast augmentation is not an oxymoron.
-It’s actually a strategic maneuver so that you can enjoy all the best features of a breast augmentation without the risk of going too large and having no way to make it better other than undergoing surgery again and choosing smaller implants.
-I say, get it right the first time and make sure your surgeon gives you a thorough education on the reality of breast implants—both short term and long term.
+It’s actually a strategic maneuver so you can enjoy all the best features of a breast augmentation.
+With a push-up bra you can avoid the risk of going too large and having no way to make it better without undergoing surgery again and choosing smaller implants.
+I say get it right the first time and make sure your surgeon gives you a thorough education on the reality of breast implants — both short term and long term.